Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 - [Post Save signal](https://stackoverflow.com/questions/13014411/django-post-save-signal-implementation).
 This helped being able to reformat how my stock was being handled so that it would adjust when a sale is done using a post_save signal.

 ### Media
 - Main background image got from [pixabay](https://pixabay.com/photos/closet-clothing-walk-in-3615613/)
 - All Product Images come from the downloaded dataset from Kaggle [here](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset)

 ### Acknowledgements

 - I received inspiration for this from my girlfriend Steph who is a keen and avid shopper, so she had good ideas for what shoppers would want to see.
+- My Family and friends for helping with a lot of testing of this, especially Samantha Bruce and Chris Baum who have helped a lot with testing and code ideas.
+- My mentor Gerry, for putting up with me stressing my head off, has really helped me through this course!